openfoodfacts/openfoodfacts-server/installation/docker-developer-guide.md

 * `COMPOSE_PROJECT_NAME` set to different values in each `.env` file, so that container names across deployments are unique.

+* `FRONTEND_PORT` set to different values in each `.env` file, so that frontend containers don't port-conflict with each other.

 To switch between configurations, set `ENV_FILE` before running `make` commands:

 ```